 Service Definition (Scope):

 Occupational Therapy services are designed to maximize independence, prevent further disability, and maintain health, and the person’s functionality.
-These services should be provided in accordance with the person-centered ISP.
+These services should be provided in accordance with the person-centered PCP.
 All Occupational Therapy services should be monitored to determine which services are most appropriate to enhance the person's well-being and to meet the therapeutic goals.
 This is not an extended state plan service.
 This service may be used in addition to or in place of the state plan service if indicated as needed by the physician.
 This service differs from the state plan service by provider qualifications and locations where service may be delivered.
 The occupational therapist, under the HCBS waiver, is not restricted to those employed by home care agencies.
 This service may be delivered by any licensed practitioner and is delivered in the person's home or day service setting.

 Specify applicable (if any) limits on the amount, frequency, or duration of this service: